For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Open AI has made accessing these tools easier through the open AI studio, where one can build AI models and deploy them faster.
 The speaker has found this to be a privileged situation and has been using generative AI for various communication purposes such as spot-checking, rephrasing, and creating snippets for social media posts.

-Human intelligence in conjunction with AI
+Human Intelligence in Conjunction with AI

 While AI has brought about a significant change in the field of content creation, the speaker warns against relying solely on AI.
 Human intelligence should be used in conjunction with AI to create the best results.
 AI is just another tool that should be used with caution, as a few wrong jumps can take you in the wrong direction.